In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 - Great Fray!?
 (3 Energy) Shocks for 100, then hits all benched Pokémon (yours and your opponent's) for 100!

 I realize this card isn't legal, but I'd get pretty peeved even seeing it in casual play.
 Victory or friendship?
 The choice is yours.

 1. Ooyama's Pikachu

 The English translation I unearthed has one mistake, as Ooyama's first attack only requires one Colorless Energy, not two.

 - Greetings (1 Energy) Deals "about" 10 damage.
 The text informs you to be polite but strike when your opponent's guard is down.
 Pro advice, really.

 - Pretend Show (2 Energy) Deal 30 damage by pretending to be asleep and attacking while your opponent is vulnerable.
 Thanks, Pikachu, these are excellent lessons for youngsters.

 There you have it.
 From cute to almighty to frightening, Pikachu's seen a plethora of ridiculous cards throughout the ages.
-While most can't appear in tournaments, I sincerely hope Nintendo produces more; they help remind us to have fun when playing and not take each and every match too seriously.
+While most can't appear in tournaments, I sincerely hope Nintendo produces more; they help remind us to have fun when playing and to not take each and every match too seriously.